Skip to main content

 Example:

-A company may release a chatbot that anyone can use online, but the internal architecture and training data are not shared.
+A company may release a chatbot that anyone can use online or via Ollama, but the internal model design and training data remain private.

 Simple Explanation:

-Think of an open model like a public app.
-You can use it freely, but you cannot see how it was built behind the scenes.
+Think of an open model like a public app you can even run through Ollama—you can use it and experiment with it, but you cannot fully see how it was built behind the scenes.

 What are Open Weights in AI?